tiprankstipranks

 Compliance with REIT requirements, including distribution requirements, may limit NNN's flexibility and may negatively affect NNN's operating decisions.

-To maintain its status as a REIT for United States federal income tax purposes, NNN must meet certain requirements on an on-going basis, including requirements regarding its sources of income, the nature and diversification of its assets, the amounts NNN distributes to its stockholders and the ownership of its shares.
+To maintain its status as a REIT for U.S. federal income tax purposes, NNN must meet certain requirements on an ongoing basis, including requirements regarding its sources of income, the nature and diversification of its assets, the amounts NNN distributes to its stockholders and the ownership of its shares.
 NNN may also be required to make distributions to its stockholders when it does not have funds readily available for distribution or at times when NNN's funds are otherwise needed to fund expenditures or debt service requirements.
-NNN generally will not be subject to federal income taxes on taxable income it distributes to stockholders, providing it meets certain other requirements for qualifying as a REIT.
-For each of the years in the three-year period ended December 31, 2023, NNN believes it has qualified as a REIT.
+NNN generally will not be subject to federal income taxes on taxable income it distributes to stockholders, provided it meets certain other requirements for qualifying as a REIT.
+NNN believes it has been organized as and its past and present operations qualify NNN as a REIT.
 Notwithstanding NNN's qualification for taxation as a REIT, NNN is subject to certain state and local income, franchise and excise taxes.

 Taxation & Government Incentives - Risk 1